 An Environmental Education Program was created between the State of Maryland Department of Juvenile Justice (DJJ) and the Maryland University System – representing a novel approach toward subjects at the interface of art and science.
 Observation was a fundamental link in this innovative pilot program – aimed at providing further educational opportunities for self-development and the rehabilitation of adjudicated urban youth temporarily placed in rural W. Maryland Youth Camps.

-The 22-week programme included both a theoretical component related to aesthetic concepts, students’ relationship to their environment, waste management, observation/drawing exercises, as well as hands-on techniques in creative recycling: using a maximum of locally available, recyclable materials (paper, clay, vegetable scraps, tea-bags, sand, rags etc).
+Alison created a 22-week programme which included both a theoretical component related to aesthetic concepts, students’ relationship to their environment, waste management, observation/drawing exercises, as well as hands-on techniques in creative recycling: using a maximum of locally available, recyclable materials (paper, clay, vegetable scraps, tea-bags, sand, rags etc).
 Students also discovered the art of hand-made paper and its potential use in book-making, cards and posters, as well as design concepts for T-shirts.

 Those talented students who participated in exhibitions and conferences – organised by both Maryland DJJ, as well as Maryland University of Biotechnology Institute – were often surprised by their latent abilities and skills in drawing, making hand-made paper, cards and books, as well as designing posters and T-shirts.